Servideska/HPC/doc.zih.tu-dresden.de/docs/software/mpi_usage_error_detection.md

 {...}
 [MUST] Execution finished, inspect "/home/marie/MUST_Output.html"!
 ```

-Besides replacing the `srun` command you need to be aware that **MUST always allocates an extra
-process**, i.e. if you issue a `mustrun -np 4 ./a.out` then MUST will start 5 processes instead.
-This is usually not critical, however in batch jobs **make sure to allocate an extra CPU for this
-task**.
+With the additional flag `--must:stacktrace backward` you can produce an additional stacktrace
+with line number of the error location which allows to pinpoint the error location in your code.
+This might slow down code execution slightly.

 Finally, MUST assumes that your application may crash at any time.
 To still gather correctness
 results under this assumption is extremely expensive in terms of performance overheads.
 Thus, if
 your application does not crash, you should add `--must:nocrash` to the `mustrun` command to make
 MUST aware of this knowledge.
 Overhead is drastically reduced with this switch.
+Further details on alternative launch modes are described in the MUST documentation.

 ### Result Files